Top Seven Steps To Help You Sleep Better

 3. Exercise

+Pay attention to what you eat and drink.
 Many chemicals, amino acids, enzymes, nutrients, and hormones work together to promote good sleep and regulate the sleep cycle.
 These include Almond seeds, which contain high doses of melatonin, a hormone that helps regulate the sleeping and waking cycle.
-Milk, which includes four sleep-promoting compounds: tryptophan, calcium, vitamin D, and melatonin.
-Kiwifruit which contains many sleep-promoting compounds: melatonin, anthocyanins, flavonoids, caronoids, potassium, magnesium, folat and calcium.
+Milk has four sleep-promoting compounds: tryptophan, calcium, vitamin D, and melatonin.
+Kiwifruit contains many sleep-promoting compounds: melatonin, anthocyanins, flavonoids, carotenoids, potassium, magnesium, folate and calcium.
 Chamomile tea is a traditional remedy for insomnia.

 Avoid drinks that contain caffeine, which acts as a stimulant and keeps people awake.
 Sources of caffeine include coffee, chocolate, soft drinks, non-herbal teas, diet drugs, and some pain relievers.
 Smokers tend to sleep very lightly and often wake up in the early morning due to nicotine withdrawal.
 Alcohol robs people of deep sleep and REM sleep and keeps them in the lighter stages of sleep.
-Avoid all of these things at least 6 to 8 hours before sleeping if you want a good night’s sleep.
-Also, try to avoid eating any large meal within two hours of bedtime.
+Avoid these things at least 6 to 8 hours before sleeping if you want a good night’s sleep.
+Also, try to avoid eating large meals within two hours of bedtime.

 5. Reduce blue light exposure in the evening

-6. Create a restful environment
+6. Create a restful sleep environment

-It may sound common sense, but too much light and background noise can prevent you from falling asleep or staying asleep.
+It may sound common sense, but too much light and background noise can prevent you from falling or staying asleep.
 Ensure a dark, quiet environment whenever possible.
-Ensure that your room is the right temperature – between 16 °C and 18 °C (60°F to 65°F) is optimum.
-A lack of clutter, along with pale colours and pleasant smells, such as lavender and geranium, can also help create a soothing setting.
+Ensure that your room is at the right temperature – between 16 °C and 18 °C (60°F to 65°F) is optimum.
+A lack of clutter, pale colours and pleasant smells, such as lavender and geranium, can also help create a soothing setting.

 7. Invest in quality sleepwear and bedding